 Having become a part of the fabric of California, appearance wasn’t something I could ignore, especially in Los Angeles; a city filled with beautiful people.

 And comparing myself to those Hollywood stereotypes took its toll.
 I knew I had to do something for my own sake.
 So I decided to see a doctor, and I asked her for a brutally honest opinion concerning my health.
-Her name Dr. Gowara, she was one of those direct, no holds bar Suze Orman types, and she did exactly as I asked.
+Her name Dr. Gowara, and she was one of those direct, no holds bar Suze Orman types, and she did exactly as I asked.
 She said:

 “If you want me to truly be honest with you,